aosabook/500lines/dagoba/dagoba.markdown

 [^garbage]: Very short lived garbage though, which is the second best kind.

 We would still need to find a way to deal with the mutations, though, as the call site maintains a reference to the original variable.
-What if we had some way to determine whether a particular reference is "unique" --- that it is the only reference to that object?
+What if we had some way to determine whether a particular reference is "unique"&mdash;that it is the only reference to that object?

 If we know a reference is unique then we can get the benefits of immutability while avoiding expensive copy-on-write schemes or complicated persistent data structures.
 With only one reference we can't tell whether the object has been mutated or a new object has been returned with the changes we requested: "observed immutability" is maintained [^obsimmutability].

 [^obsimmutability]: Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
 Those walkie-talkies can be passed around from function to function, and cloned to create a whole lot of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
 In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can become a real drag.

 There are a couple of common ways of determining this: in a statically typed system we might make use of uniqueness types [^uniquenesstypes] to guarantee at compile time that each object has only one reference.
-If we had a reference counter [^referencecounter] --- even just a cheap two-bit sticky counter --- we could know at runtime that an object only has one reference and use that knowledge to our advantage.
+If we had a reference counter [^referencecounter]&mdash;even just a cheap two-bit sticky counter&mdash;we could know at runtime that an object only has one reference and use that knowledge to our advantage.

 [^uniquenesstypes]: Uniqueness types were dusted off in the Clean language, and have a non-linear relationship with linear types, which are themselves a subtype of substructural types.